OleksandrAdamenko/Taskman/README.md

-# TaskMan
+# Modern TaskMan for Modern Human :)

+# Welcome to TaskMan!
-TaskMan - simple, pretty and reliable taskmanager for modern, creative and active human
+Hello and welcome to *TaskMan's* GitHub page.
+TaskMan - simple, pretty and reliable taskmanager.